RelevantDataDev/CardanoSharpTxBuilderDemo/README.md

 - The main guts of the app live in the Index.razor file of the client project, the TxBuilder class of the Shared project, and the TxBuilderEndpoint of the Server project.

-- So far just implementing the first attempt at a minting transaction that is based upon the NftSaleDemo app created by Kyle from CardanoSharp.
+- So far have "User pays ADA" and "user mints NFT"

- - Currently everything goes great until the wallet opens up for signing.
-In Eternl the transaction preview is missing, and in Nami there is an error message from the wallet: "Inputs do not conform to this spec or are otherwise invalid.
+ - Currently everything goes great for Usermakes payment.
+ - For minting nft the wallet opens up for signing, but in Eternl the transaction preview is missing, and in Nami there is an error message from the wallet: "Inputs do not conform to this spec or are otherwise invalid.

-Steps to reproduce:
+Steps to reproduce user Mints NFT issue:
 ---------------------
 #1: Run the app